HO-DirAC

 An Ambisonic loudspeaker decoder based on the Higher-order Directional Audio Coding (HO-DirAC) method.

-The “Diffuse-to-Direct” control allows the user to give more prominence to the direct sound components (an effect similar to de-reverberation), or to the ambient component (an effect similar to emphasising reverberation in the recording), while the “Linear-to-Parametric” control lets you control the balance between HO-DirAC decoding and EPAD decoding.
+The “Diffuse-to-Direct” control allows the user to give more prominence to the direct sound components (an effect similar to de-reverberation), or to the ambient component (an effect similar to emphasising reverberation in the recording).
+The “Linear-to-Parametric” control lets you control the balance between HO-DirAC decoding and EPAD decoding.
 When using Ambisonic signals derived from microphone arrays, the frequency ranges at which higher-order components can be obtained varies depending on the order; in these cases, the “Analysis-order” may be specified per frequency band to account for these inperfect input Ambisonic signals.

 The plug-in is considered by the authors a production tool and, due to its time-frequency processing, requires internal audio buffer sizes of at least 2048 samples.
 Hence we do not consider it as a low-latency plug-in and therefore it is not suitable for interactive input.
-For cases such as interactive binaural rendering for VR with head-tracking, refer to the HO-DirAC|Binaural version.
+For cases such as interactive binaural rendering for VR with head-tracking, please use the HO-DirAC|Binaural version.

 Binaural

 This is an optimised version of the HO-DirAC decoder for binaural playback, which bypasses loudspeaker rendering by using binaural filters (HRTFs) directly, which can be user-provided and personalised with the SOFA format.
-For the plugin parameters, see the description of the HO-DirAC|Decoder above.
-Additionally the plugin can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.
+For the plug-in parameters, see the description of the HO-DirAC|Decoder above.
+Additionally the plug-in can receive OSC rotation angles from a headtracker at a user specified port, in the yaw-pitch-roll convention.

 Upmixer

-This plugin is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
+This plug-in is intended for the task of upmixing a lower-order Ambisonic recording to a higher-order Ambisonic recording.
 It is essentially a wrapper for HO-DirAC|Decoder, as it first decodes the input to an appropriate uniform arrangement of virtual loudspeakers (e.g. a t-design) followed by re-encoding the virtual loudspeaker signals into the target order.
 It can be used by users who are already working with a preferred linear Ambisonic decoding workflow of higher-order Ambisonic content, and wish to combine lower-order Ambisonic material with increased spatial resolution.
-One can upmix first, second, or third-order material (4,9,16 channels) to up-to seventh-order material (64 channels).
+One can upmix first, second, or third-order material (4,9,16 channels) up to fifth-order material (36 channels).

 About the developers